alexanderlakiza/cs102/homework07/README.md

 7. Do the same tasks for both datasets but using R lang with its 'dplyr' and 'plotly' modules

 ###### Notes:
-The task may slightly change over time, therefore, my assignment might be not up-to-date The [inititial](https://github.com/Dementiy/old-Dementiy.github.io/blob/source/_posts/2017-11-22-11-descriptive-statistics.markdown) description of the task is scarce, so I decided to add it myself
+The task may slightly change over time, therefore, my assignment might be not up-to-date.
+The [inititial](https://github.com/Dementiy/old-Dementiy.github.io/blob/source/_posts/2017-11-22-11-descriptive-statistics.markdown) description of the task is scarce, so I decided to add it myself